Posing in his studio in Mill Valley, California, c. 1928.

 A Life of Legend

-Art historians say that no plein air artist went to greater extremes to capture the rugged wilderness of the West on canvas.
+Art historians say no plein air artist went to greater extremes to capture the rugged wilderness of the American West on canvas.

-He painted in more than two dozen national and state preserves in the West, including the Tahoe National Forest, Yosemite National Park, and Kings Canyon National Park, and was known as the “Official Painter of the National Parks of the United States.”
+He painted in more than two dozen national and state preserves, including Tahoe National Forest, Yosemite National Park, and Kings Canyon National Park.
+He became known as the “Official Painter of the National Parks of the United States.”